 Despite the clarity of the viewfinder, where possible we would opt to use the magnified Live View image on the 3.2-inch, 1,229,000 dot LCD when focusing manually.

 This provides a very detailed view even in quite bright light that makes it easy to assess critical focus, so it is especially useful when shooting still life or macro subjects when depth of field is very restricted.
-It would be even more useful if the screen was articulated like the Nikon D5200's, though.
+It would be even more useful if the screen was articulated like the cheaper Nikon D5200's, though.